CCBlueX/Documentation/md/tutorials/hosts_file.md

 - "Not authenticated with minecraft.net."
 - It may also prevent LiquidLauncher from working properly.

-To reset your hosts file and fix these issues, follow the following instructions.
+To reset your hosts file and fix these issues, follow the these instructions for your respective operating system.

 ### On Windows
 1. Search for *notepad* in start menu, right-click it, and run it as an administrator. <br>